-Fraser Health's 2018/19 HSMR rate of 97.2 has not met the target of 87.
-At the hospital level, five sites (Delta, Eagle Ridge, Fraser Canyon, Mission Memorial and Peace Arch) are meeting the target.
+Fraser Health's 2019/20 year-to-date HSMR rate of 96.6 and the target is 96.
+At the hospital level, six sites (Burnaby, Chilliwack, Delta, Eagle Ridge, Langley Memorial and Mission Memorial) are meeting the target.
 All sites within Fraser Health are dedicated to ensuring that we have the best practice and performance in place for patients and families.
 We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate.

-Early recognition and rapid response to sudden worsening of a patient's condition is a key area of focus to reduce Hospital Standardized Mortality Rates.
-An area that we are focusing on is Hospital Acquired Sepsis, with enhanced training, education and resources for nurses and physicians.
-Best practice includes communication of critical patient information between healthcare team members, early identification of patient clinical indicators that are signs and symptoms for further investigation, and ensuring interventions are clear for the nurses and physicians.
+Early recognition on admission, rapid response to sudden worsening of a patient's condition, and appropriate transition of care is a key area of focus to reduce Hospital Standardized Mortality Rates.
+An area of focus is monitoring the Fraser Health Patient Safety Priorities (hospital acquired sepsis, hospital acquired urinary tract infection, hospital acquired pneumonia and delirium.)
+In addition, staff are focusing on sharing critical patient information between healthcare team members, key early identification of patient clinical indicators that are recognized as signs and symptoms for further investigation, and ensuring interventions are clear for the nurses and physicians.
+Sites that are not meeting their targets are evaluating the HSMR methodology to understand the data for areas of improvement.

-No matter what stage of life or health you are at, communication with your healthcare team regarding what you or your family is seeing or experiencing is vital to ensure appropriate treatment and levels of intervention.
+No matter what stage of life or health you are at, communication with your healthcare team regarding what you or your family are seeing or experiencing is vital to ensure appropriate treatment and levels of intervention.
 If you are a patient, we encourage you to participate as much as possible in setting goals and planning your care while in hospital.